AndreMassa997/ShakeItApp/README.md

 - The BaseViewController class wraps a generic ViewModel and initialize it from the inititializer method.
     - Since all of the ViewControllers contains a Table View, I created a TableViewController that inherit from the BaseViewController class and contains a TableView property.
       By using this TableViewController, the layout setup and the creation of the tableView is assigned to the TableViewController.
-      If a ViewController doesn't like the layout setup of the standard TableViewController and want to add elements or something more different, it's free to override the methods (like the FiltersViewController does to add the bottom button).
+      If a ViewController doesn't like the layout setup of the standard TableViewController and want to add elements or something more different, it's free to override the methods (like the FiltersViewController does for adding the bottom button).

 - Each Views and Cells (table and collection view cells) can inherit from the BaseView, BaseTableViewCell, BaseHeaderView and BaseCollectionViewCell classes and are designed to have a ViewModel instance for providing data.
 It is useful to have a standard configuration for initializing views in a centralized place.

     - The "CellReusable" is a simple protocol that generates a "reuseIdentifier" (simply the name of the class) used for TableViewCells, CollectionViewCells and reusable Header Views.
     - There are some utils method for both UITableView and UICollectionView to register a CellReusable cell and dequeuing it.

-I created also a branch, called "feature/dispatch_queue", in which I removed all async-await and replacing them with closures and Dispatchers (DispatchGroups), to prove the Combine flexibility, without touching any of View implementations.
+I created also a branch, called "feature/dispatch_queue", in which I removed all async-await and replacing them with closures and Dispatchers (DispatchGroups for concurrency requests), to prove the Combine flexibility, without touching any of View implementations.

 ## External Libs
 I added Lottie using Swift Package Manager to show how is its usage.